Milton Dick: Local government

 In 2008, Dick was elected to the Brisbane City Council as the representative of Richlands Ward.
 He was not a resident of the ward at the time he announced his candidacy, but announced he would relocate from his home in Clayfield.
 He was endorsed by the incumbent prime minister Kevin Rudd.
-Dick was deputy leader of the opposition on the council until 2012 and subsequently served as leader of the opposition until his resignation in 2016.
+Dick was deputy leader of the opposition on the council until 2012.
+Following a significant defeat in the 2012 Brisbane City Council election, which reduced Labor's seat count from 10 to 7 in the council chamber, Dick was subsequently made the leader of the opposition.
+He served in that role until his resignation in 2016.
 He was also the opposition spokesman for financial services.

 Federal politics

 Following Labor's defeat at the 2013 federal election, Dick and Jane Garrett were appointed to lead a review into the party's campaign.
 At the time, he publicly requested former prime minister Kevin Rudd to remain in parliament.

 In April 2015, Dick announced he would seek preselection for the federal seat of Oxley following the retirement of Bernie Ripoll.
 He was endorsed unopposed, and retained Oxley for the ALP at the 2016 federal election.

 In July 2022, following the ALP's victory at the 2022 federal election, Dick was nominated as the party's candidate for Speaker of the House of Representatives.
 He was chosen under a factional deal in which the Right faction would choose the Speaker and the Left faction would choose the President of the Senate.
 He defeated Rob Mitchell, the incumbent second deputy speaker, with the support of the Queensland and New South Wales Right factions.

-On the first sitting day of parliament, 26 July, he was elected as Speaker by the House, winning with 96 votes to beat the incumbent speaker Andrew Wallace, who received 56 votes.
+On the first sitting day of parliament, 26 July, he was elected as Speaker by the House, winning with 96 votes to beat the previous speaker Andrew Wallace, who received 56 votes.
+In the role, he has been noted for insisting on "safe and respectful" interactions between MPs; a task that political commentator Michelle Grattan has described as "Herculean."

+In February 2025, Dick and fellow presiding officer senate president Sue Lines were revealed to have terminated Secretary of Parliamentary Services, Robert Stefanic.
+This decision was made in response to allegations levelled against Stefanic following a 2024 raid by the National Anti-Corruption Commission.